jpetazzo/pipework/README.md

 multiple containers on the same physical interface.

+## Wait for the network to be ready

+Sometimes, you want the extra network interface to be up and running *before* starting your service.
+A dirty (and unreliable) solution would be to add a `sleep` command before starting your service; but that could break in "interesting" ways if the server happens to be a bit slower at one point.

+There is a better option: add the `pipework` script to your Docker image, and before starting the service, call `pipework --wait`.
+It will wait until the `eth1` interface is present and in `UP` operational state, then exit gracefully.

 ## Cleanup

 When a container is terminated (the last process of the net namespace exits),